orygal/Devops-Projects/PROJECT 2/README.md

 ## Initializing git repository

-I initialized the git repository, created a new directory called "devops".
+I initialized the git repository by launching term, created a new directory called "devops".
 I then proceeded to change directory to the new one i just created before initializing git, as seen below.

 ![alt text](<Images/Screenshot from 2024-02-08 17-10-23.png>)